pippinbarr/cart253-2019/modules/input-touch/input-touch.md

 - We're not going to address this explicitly here
 - But just so you know, it's possible to track __multiple touches__
 - Check out the [`touches`](https://p5js.org/reference/#/p5/touches) entry in the Reference if you want to know more
-- But be aware we haven't learnt some important stuff that you need to understand it yet
+- But be aware we haven't learnt some important stuff that you need to understand it yet (notably arrays)

 ---